How can we help?

 What will the local impacts of construction be?

 As part of the Development Consent Order (DCO) process, RWE will investigate any potential local impacts as a result of the construction and will propose measures to mitigate them if necessary.
-A Construction Environmental Management Plan (CEMP) will be developed as part of the DCO application to outline how construction activities will be managed throughout the construction process.
-We will also prepare a Construction Traffic Management Plan (CTMP).
+An Outline Construction Environmental Management Plan (CEMP) has been developed as part of the DCO application to outline how construction activities will be managed throughout the construction process.

 How long would Peartree Hill Solar Farm be operational?